 Temperament and Parenting

-Drop in on season three of the Science of Parenting Podcast as co-hosts Lori Hayungs and Mackenzie Johnson reveal there is no bad or good temperament.
+Temperament has been a special focus among many other topics.
+Co-hosts Lori Korthals and Mackenzie Johnson reveal there is no bad or good temperament.
 Each trait has assets and liabilities.

-Podcast writer Barb Dunn Swanson helps encourage learning to understand, appreciate and work with the trait as that is what builds positive parenting opportunities.
+Podcast writer Barb Dunn Swanson helps encourage learning to understand, appreciate and work with the child's individuality, as that is what builds positive parenting opportunities.